 Information for Interns

-Our Supported Internships enable young people aged 19 - 24 with a statement of SEND, and an Education, Health and Care Plan, and a real desire to work.
+Our Supported Internships enable young people aged 16-24 with an Education, Health and Care Plan (EHCP), and a real desire to work.

 As an intern with Forward2Employment, you will receive full support from a Job Coach.

 Job Coaches will work alongside you every step of the way.
 They will help you develop the skills needed to perform and learn your role in the workplace so that you feel confident to perform the tasks safely and efficiently.
 They will help you to settle into your new work environment and build the confidence to make new friends at work.
 They will support you to travel independently and be your primary contact on a day to day basis.

 "Having a Job Coach to support us at the Royal Mail has helped because if I have any questions or am worried about anything my Job Coach helps.
 If I need any help with work I can ask my Job Coach"